ansys/scade-git/doc/source/gui-extensions/index.rst

 .. figure:: /_static/Gitdiff.png

-Once you select one branch and click on Diff, the extension copies this project version in a temporary folder and lists the path in the Git messages window.
+Once you select one branch and click Diff, the extension copies this project version in a temporary folder and lists the path in the Git messages window.
 You must add this project to the workspace and manually launch the Diff Analyzer to start a diff merge session.